ghartman1620/hlmt-utility-based-ai-decisionmaking/README.md

 For a few resources on JS/TS:
-https://nodejs.org/en/docs/ for node js documentation https://developer.mozilla.org/en-US/docs/Web/JavaScript for browser js documentation https://www.typescriptlang.org/docs/ for typescript documentation Of course, google yields all of these results, but if you're just starting out with JS or TS might be worth a few minutes of your time to browse these
+https://nodejs.org/en/docs/ for node js documentation

+https://developer.mozilla.org/en-US/docs/Web/JavaScript for browser js documentation

+https://www.typescriptlang.org/docs/ for typescript documentation

+Of course, google yields all of these results, but if you're just starting out with JS or TS might be worth a few minutes of your time to browse these.

 Notes to readers -